Ajith2002/Ajith2002/README.md

 - 👋 Hi, I’m @Ajith2002
 - 👀 I’m interested in  PYTHON
-- 🌱 I’m currently learning  Python,Privacy apps
+- 🌱 I’m currently learning  Python and interested in Privacy oriented apps
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me